phunt/demoSecureMCP/nginx/README.md

 # Nginx Reverse Proxy Configuration

-This directory contains the Nginx configuration for the Secure MCP Server, providing SSL/TLS termination, security headers, and reverse proxy functionality.
+This directory contains the Nginx configuration for the demoSecureMCP, providing SSL/TLS termination, security headers, and reverse proxy functionality.

 ## Purpose